iPhone 13: New phone design with stylish colors rumored to debut at Apple's event

 Apple's upcoming iPhone line for 2021, said to be called the iPhone 13, is expected to release as four phone models with a makeover.
-A new design and color options (maybe even bubblegum pink) could be part of the phone's reveal, expected next week at Apple's Sept.
+A new design and color options (maybe bubblegum pink) could be part of the phone's reveal, expected next week at Apple's Sept.
 14 event.
-Other rumored design changes could be a smaller notch and thicker camera bump.
-But, we won't know the exact iPhone 13 specs until that Apple event.
+Other rumored design changes could include a smaller notch and thicker camera bump.
+But we won't know the exact iPhone 13 specs until that Apple event.

 We're expecting to see four new iPhones from Apple -- the iPhone 13, iPhone 13 Mini, iPhone 13 Pro and iPhone 13 Pro Max.
 The new phones will follow the release of the purple iPhone 12 and 12 Mini earlier this year.